eshazen/retro-25/README.md

 ## News!

+**2023-01-02**

+This is **branch "ScopeClock"**.
+Building up another CPU board for used as a general purpose computer for the scope clock, along with the DAC/Interface board from that project, which (whew!) has an actual UART for the serial port.

 **2021-01-01**

 Time for something new!
 The VFD HP-25 is cool and all, but I've lusted after an HP-97 most of my life, plus I love nixie tubes!
 Starting to think about a nixie-display HP-97 emulator.
 Probably no card reader, but a small printer is certainly doable.
 Inspiration from Oliver De Smet (archived elswhere in this repository just in case):